Download the full PDF for New Jersey

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-New Jersey is tied for 20th in the nation.
+New Jersey ranks 17th in the nation.

 The 10-year high for the labor force participation rate in New Jersey was 64.7 percent occurring in March 2023, and the 10-year low was 60.7 percent in April 2020.

-The national labor force participation rate fell by 0.1 percentage points to 61.9 percent in March.
+The national labor force participation rate remained steady at 61.8 percent in May.